victorpopkov/cask-tools/doc/cask-homepage.md

 #### Server prefers to exclude WWW _(no_www)_

-This rule checks whether server removes a www from the URL.
+This rule checks whether server prefers to forcefully remove a WWW from the URL.

 Example: